Kitura/Kitura/README.md

   `/root/ci.sh`

-  The last output line from executing the `ci.sh` script should be similar to `>> Build and execution of test cases completed (see above for results).`
+  The last output line from executing the `ci.sh` script should be similar to:

+  `>> Build and execution of test cases completed (see above for results).`

 5. You can now run the KituraSample executable inside the Docker container: